Dre Campbell Farm

 5. Trichogramma Wasps

 These very tiny wasps will also help prevent an infestation of leaf-rolling insects.

 They parasitize the eggs of many varieties of moths, thwarting development and destroying the host.

-Female wasps lay eggs in each of the moth eggs, potentially killing large numbers of pests each season.
+Female wasps lay eggs in the moth eggs, potentially killing large numbers of pests each season.

 You can also buy these beneficial wasps online or from various gardening suppliers.